julkaswieta/coffee-defects/environment-setup-notes.md

 - conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia
 - conda install conda-forge::ultralytics

-For running the app, just an environment with Ultralytics installed should be enough
+For running the app, just a Python environment with Ultralytics installed should be enough

+## To run the app:
+Run the app.py script in the app folder